-4.1.3 Implementation
+3.1.3 Implementation

 To provide the reader with a better understanding of the system framework we employ, we will discuss some implementation-specific details.
-More information on our systems and environments can be found in the appendices.

 Lighting control is the most prominent effector in most intelligent environments.
 We currently use X-10-based devices in the form of lamp and appliance modules to control all lights and appliances.
 The CM-11A interface is used to connect computers to the power system to control the devices.
 Radio-frequency based transmitters (in remote control form factor) and receivers are also used for device interaction.
 X-10 was chosen because of its availability and low price.
-Many home users also utilize X-10 technology, so immediate benefits to the current home user are possible.
+Many home users utilize X-10 technology, so immediate benefits to the current home user are possible.